VelozUy/veloz/docs/EMAILJS_SETUP.md

 # EmailJS Setup Guide for Veloz Contact Forms

-This guide explains how to set up EmailJS to handle contact form submissions for both the main contact form and the interactive CTA widget.
+This guide explains how to set up EmailJS to handle contact form submissions for both the main contact form and the interactive CTA widget with **full email content** and **multi-language support**.

 ## 1. Create EmailJS Account